Period of PURPLE Crying

 Program Overview

-The Period of PURPLE Crying program is the name given to the Shaken Baby Syndrome (SBS) prevention program developed by National Center on Shaken Baby Syndrome.
+The Period of PURPLE Crying program is the name given to the Shaken Baby Syndrome/Abusive Head Trauma (SBS/AHT) prevention program developed by National Center on Shaken Baby Syndrome.
 The program educates parents and caretakers on normal infant crying, the most common trigger for shaking an infant.
 It was designed to be used primarily in universal, primary prevention settings, but is applicable to secondary prevention as well.

 The letters in PURPLE stand for the common properties of crying, including unsoothable crying, in infants during the first few months:

 The other important word in the name is "period," letting parents and caregivers know there is a beginning and ending to the infant crying phase.
-The program includes a full color 10-page booklet, parent reminder card, a 10-minute PURPLE Crying video and a 17-minute Crying, Soothing, Coping: Doing What Comes Naturally video intended to be given to parents of new infants.
+The program includes a full color 10-page booklet, parent reminder card, a 16-minute PURPLE Crying video and a 17-minute Crying, Soothing, Coping: Doing What Comes Naturally video intended to be given to parents of new infants.
+The program materials are available in an App+Booklet package which grants them access to a web and/or mobile application.
 The program materials are available in two formats: DVD with booklet package or web and mobile application with booklet package.
 The program also contains a public media component aimed at changing cultural attitudes about crying, especially inconsolable crying.

 Program Goals